WebAssembly/component-model/design/mvp/CanonicalABI.md

 class Call:
   request_cancellation: Callable[[], None]
 ```
-Critically, calling a `FuncInst` never "blocks" (i.e., waits on I/O); if the
+Critically, calling a `FuncInst` never blocks at the Python level; if the callee
-callee *would* block, the `FuncInst` immediately returns a `Call` object
+[blocks] at the wasm level, the Python `FuncInst` immediately returns a `Call`
-representing the ongoing asynchronous and internally creates a `Thread` that
+object representing the ongoing call which is now running as a `Thread` that can
-can make progress via `Store.tick`.
-The `OnStart` and `OnResolve` callbacks can
+nondeterministically make progress via `Store.tick` in the future.

+The `OnStart` and `OnResolve` callbacks can be called any time during the
-be called any time during the initial `FuncInst` call or after while the `Call`
+initial `FuncInst` call or after while the `Call` is executing asynchronously.
-is executing asynchronously.
-Before the `OnResolve` callback is called, the
+Before the `OnResolve` callback is called, the caller may call
-caller may call `request_cancellation` at most once to cooperatively request
+`request_cancellation` at most once to cooperatively request that the callee
-that the callee "hurry up" an call `OnResolve` (possibly, but not necessarily,
+"hurry up" an call `OnResolve` (possibly, but not necessarily, passing `None`
-passing `None` and/or skipping the call to `OnStart`).
+and/or skipping the call to `OnStart`).

 If the `FuncInst` calls `OnResolve` before returning; the returned `Call`
 object is somewhat vestigial since `request_cancellation` cannot be called.